EXCLUSIVE-Indonesian navy officers ask for $375,000 to release tanker - sources

 The Nord Joy fuel tanker was boarded by armed navy personnel on May 30 whilst anchored in Indonesian waters to the east of the Singapore Strait, one of the world's busiest shipping lanes, the two security sources said.

-Asked to comment on whether naval officers had asked for $375,000 to release the Nord Joy, Indonesian navy spokesman Julius Widjojono said: "It is strictly prohibited."
-He did not respond to requests for further details.
+Asked to comment on whether naval officers had asked for $375,000 to release the Nord Joy, Indonesian navy spokesman Julius Widjojono said it had conducted an investigation into the allegation and hadn't found "any indication" of such a request.

 "The initial information is that (the case) is still in the initial investigation process at Batam naval base," he said.